InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 console.log(ferrariDaytona.getName()) // > "Ferrari Daytona"
 ```

-This solution has two main problems:
+This solution has two major problems:
-1. `getName()` function will be defined for every object instance, which is not very efficient.
+1. `getName()` function will be defined for every object instance, which is not very efficient memory-wise.
 2. It doesn't really protect us from type issues, as creating an instance with no arguments, will result in `getName()` function call to throw `Uncaught TypeError: Cannot read property 'concat' of null`.

 ## Constructor with Prototype